soman-s/FileSharingSystem/README.md

 # Project Information
 This project allows a user to transfer files from a local folder on their computer to a folder on a server, and vice versa.
-The program uses concepts such as servers, sockets, and multithreading.'
+The program uses concepts such as servers, sockets, and multithreading.

 ![screenshot](https://user-images.githubusercontent.com/71238125/114112937-7550ef00-98ab-11eb-9899-80d87fe7e77a.PNG)